thinhotwp1/thinhotwp1/README.md

  **I am open to**:

-- Any collaboration Java Enterprise work, hours or milestone
+- Any collaboration Enterprise work using Java, hours or milestone

 ## My favorite tools and technologies ⚙️